hypertrace/hypertrace-ui/README.md

 Now after implemening all this we can use these as shown above and render custom data.

 _Why we're doing this_?
-Answer is simple, once we do all this now, we can just write few lines we can render whole widget.
-This can be used at any place now with just few lines of code.
-This is a simple example foe more complex examples please check `home.dashboard.ts` and underlying all the widgets.
+Answer is simple, once we do all this, we can just write few lines of json to render a whole widget.
+For more complex examples please check `home.dashboard.ts` and its constituent widgets.

 ### Tables